MicrosoftDocs/security/zero-trust/azure-infrastructure-storage.md

 # Apply Zero Trust principles to Azure storage

-**Summary:** To apply Zero Trust principles to Azure IaaS components and infrastructure, you must protect data (at rest, in transit, and in use), verify users and control access, separate or segregate critical data with network controls, and use Defender for Storage for automated threat detection and protection.
+**Summary:** To apply Zero Trust principles to Azure storage, you must protect data (at rest, in transit, and in use), verify users and control access, separate or segregate critical data with network controls, and use Defender for Storage for automated threat detection and protection.

 This article provides steps to apply the [principles of Zero Trust](zero-trust-overview.md) to Azure Storage: